 A deep energy retrofit analyzes an entire building in order to identify and upgrade areas where investments in energy efficiency can have the biggest impact.
 The process can help building owners save on energy costs over time, but upfront costs make it more difficult for building owners to invest in energy efficiency.
-The District Government will develop and launch a program providing financial incentives to help all building owners. including residential and commercial, embark on deep energy retrofits that will make buildings less expensive to operate and cut GHGs.
+The District Government will develop and launch a program providing financial incentives to help all building owners, including residential and commercial, embark on deep energy retrofits that will make buildings less expensive to operate and cut GHGs.
 The 20 percent of all buildings will be determined by floor area.

-PARTNERS DCHA, DGS
+TIMEFRAME LEAD PARTNERS Short term DOEE DCHA, DGS